UTC:

 Convention on the Prevention of Double Taxation

-The agreement between the governments of Israel and the governments Lithuania regarding the avoidance of double taxation was signed in 10.05.2006 and entered into force in January 2007.
+The agreement between the Governments of Israel and Lithuania regarding avoiding double taxation was signed on May 10, 2006, and entered force on December 31, 2006.

 Applicability of the MLI

-- An individual whose permanent residence is in Lithuania during the tax period.
+- Their permanent home is in Lithuania during the tax year.

-- An individual whose personal, social, or economic interests are more aligned with Lithuania than with a foreign country during the tax period.
+- Their personal, social, or economic ties are closer to Lithuania than to any foreign country during the tax year.

 VAT: 21%